swcarpentry-ja/carpentries-coc/topic_folders/communications/tools/zoom_rooms.md

 * Room 2: Community events (teaching demos, discussion sessions, committee meetings, etc.)
 * Room 3: Other events as needed

 Events are scheduled for each room by The Carpentries Core Team.
-Each event will have a URL in the format `https://carpentries.zoom.us/j/**1234567**`.
-This URL can only be used for that specific event.
-In the interest of security, these rooms will be unavailable at other times.
+Each event will have a URL in the format `https://carpentries.zoom.us/my/**room_name**`.

 For Instructor Training events, this link will be shared with the Trainers and trainees for that event.
 For Community Discussion sessions and Teaching Demos, the link will be on the relevant Etherpad and in that event's description on our Community Calendar.
 Participants will not need a password to enter, but the event host may enable a waiting room for the event.